 - Safety – promoting peer-to-peer safety talks, SMAT (Safety Management Audit) and red risk reduction among operators and others in order to encourage involvement and increase “brain power,” versus making them management-only tasks

-Manufacturing Making THE Difference: Aspects Essential to Critical Seal Development
+Manufacturing Going Beyond: Aspects Essential to Critical Seal Development

-Why should OEMs and developers in life sciences, aerospace, oil and gas, and other industries in Belgium, and abroad, consider Saint-Gobain Seals for critical parts?
+Why should OEMs and developers in life sciences, aerospace, oil and gas, and other industries in Belgium, and abroad, consider Omniseal Solutions™ for critical parts?
 And what should they look for in a manufacturer of critical seals in general?

-Our focus on customers throughout the years and these latest initiatives are testimony to the fact that at Saint-Gobain Seals, we make manufacturing and customer needs our priority.
+Our focus on customers throughout the years and these latest initiatives are testimony to the fact that we make manufacturing and customer needs our priority.
 Following are eight factors that we have focused on that we believe are essential in manufacturing for critical applications.

 - Proven expertise – with an extended track record in developing seals to exact specifications.

 - A focus on quality & testing – with the ability to ensure quality and consistency and improve where needed.
 With quality assurance used as a multi-step process to demonstrate reliability in real-world conditions, customers should look for established internal testing procedures using the latest technology such as coordinated measuring machines and vision systems, RPM cycle tests (for performance in real service environments), pre-validation on test rigs, finite element analysis (FEA), 3D modeling and flow tests (for pump components) to confirm real-world functionality.